top of page

 About Me

-Before my current appointment as a Catalyst Fellow at Princeton University, I was a TESS postdoctoral associate in the Department of Physics and Kavli Institute for Astrophysics and Space Research at Massachusetts Institute of Technology (MIT) with a visiting appointment at the Department of Astrophysical Sciences at Princeton University between 2021 and 2022.
-I was a postdoctoral Kavli Fellow at MIT between 2018 and 2021, and before my postdoc, I was a PhD student at the Department of Physics at Harvard University between 2013 and 2018, working at the Center for Astrophysics on constructing statistical methods to search for signatures of dark matter with my Ph.D. advisor Douglas P. Finkbeiner.
-Accordingly, I lived in Boston between 2013 and 2021 and in New York City since then.
+I joined the physics faculty at Washington University in August 2023.
+I was a postdoctoral LSST Discovery Alliance Fellow in the Department of Astrophysical Sciences at Princeton University, working with Josh Winn between June 2022 and July 2023.
+Before that, I worked as a TESS postdoctoral associate (2021-2022) and a Kavli Fellow (2018-2021) in the Department of Physics and Kavli Institute for Astrophysics and Space Research at Massachusetts Institute of Technology (MIT), working with George Ricker and Sara Seager.
+Before my postdocs, I was a Ph.D. student in the Department of Physics at Harvard University between 2013 and 2018, working at the Center for Astrophysics on developing statistical methods to search for dark matter signatures with my Ph.D. advisor, Douglas P. Finkbeiner.
+Accordingly, I lived in Boston between 2013 and 2021, in New York City between 2021 and 2023, and in St. Louis since then.

 I completed my undergraduate studies at Middle East Technical University (METU) in Ankara, Turkey.
 I graduated from METU with a double major in electrical and electronics engineering and physics in 2012 and 2013, respectively.
 As an undergraduate, I was affiliated with CERN between 2011 and 2013, worked on the AMS-02 experiment on the International Space Station, and occasionally traveled to Geneva for research.
 Before that, I graduated from Robert College in 2008.
-Going further back, I was one curious child growing up in the beautiful city of Istanbul with a few extended stays in Amsterdam, while spending my summers mostly on the Aegean coast of Asia Minor.
+Going further back, I was a curious child growing up in the beautiful city of Istanbul, with a few extended stays in Amsterdam, and I spent my summers mostly on the Aegean coast of Asia Minor.

 • Screen Shot 2020-08-24 at 06.58.52